tomwanzek/ngx-anime/README.md

 This repo contains a slightly-more-than-minimally viable demo of Angular animation using input parameters.
 It relies on features introduced with Angular 4.2.

+A live demo can be found at [tomwanzek.github.io/ngx-anime](https://tomwanzek.github.io/ngx-anime/)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.2.

 ## Development server